Here Be Dragons Episode 7

 He waited for his vision to clear, both from the tears and his headache, then lifted one knee and set a boot on the dusty, rippled ground.
 Like the gradual opening of a fern, he unfurled his wretched body into its accustomed slouch.
 He peered up-slope, seeking the pin-prick of daylight, seeking a sign to aid his choice.

-His distant star of hope was obscured by clouds – the mountain had extinguished it.
+His distant star of hope was obscured by clouds.
+The mountain had extinguished it.

 And that was his sign.

 There was no hope for him, no way out.
 Perhaps, like flipping a fake coin with two tails, the choice had only been illusory.
-No. Forget the way of the scholar, it was unattainable.
-He must follow his father down into a predetermined doom.

 Assuming he survived this day.

-He retrieved his dragon-lance from the murky, glowing depths of dust and turned unwillingly down-slope to follow those who despised him.
-He resumed his shuffling, limping pace, descending into dust and darkness, down towards a dragon’s lair and danger.
+Checks done, he paused to gather himself mentally, then turned unwillingly down-slope to follow those who despised him.
+He resumed his shuffling, sliding, limping pace, descending into dust and darkness, down towards a dragon’s lair and danger.

 Want to carry on?